boschXdaimlerLove/MietMiez/SECURITY.md

 ## Reporting a Vulnerability

-to report a Vulnerability head over to issues and create a new issue.
+To report a Vulnerability head over to issues and create a new issue.
-If you now how to fix it yourself, fetch the repo and create a pull request to merge your fix.
+If you know how to fix it yourself, fork the repo and create a pull request to merge your fix.

 Thanks for keeping MietMiez safe!